 In general, Fiji is flat but there are mountains on Viti Levu and Taveuni.
 Tomanivi Mountain (1324 m) is located in the north of Viti Levu, near the cities of Lautoka and Rakiraki.
 This is the area of the National Park Koroyanitu where you can walk, spend the night and walk along the path uphill.

 The climate of the southern part of Viti Levu is radically different from the northern one.
 In the north where the international airport Nadi is located, as well as the cities of Lautoka and Rakiraki, is very dry and lifeless.
 The recent tsunami completely washed away the coast in some parts of the island.
 The exception is the port Denarau where rich tourists come to rest.
-This is a mini city filled with hotels and shops, as well as beautiful beaches.
+This is a mini-city filled with hotels and shops, as well as beautiful beaches.

 In the south is the capital and port of Suva as well as the Gold Coast with wonderful beaches and hotels.
 It is very green here, the air is cooler and it rains more often.
 From the port, you can take a ferry to Taveuni island within 16 hours.
 This is a great adventure and an unforgettable experience.
-If you buy a second class ticket with local, then you will have to spend the night on the floor of the ferry.
+If you buy a second class ticket with locals, then you will have to spend the night on the floor of the ferry.
 Therefore, locals take blankets and pillows and put the whole family on the floor.